egorelik93/PLBlog/NewLang.md

 It is possible to *force* that a function immediately returns a trait object by using the *dyn* modifier in a return type.
 This modifier basically eliminates the laziness of trait objects.
 Do note that this limits the possible ways to implement such a function.
-For now, the only way to return a dyn trait object from a function is if it came from one of the arguments (in which case, we use the mentioned move implementation).
+For now, the only way to return a dyn trait object from a function is if it came from one of the arguments (in which case, we use the mentioned transfer implementation).

 ```
 fn extract_trait(m: MyContainer) -> dyn MyTrait {